Princeton Tigers men's lacrosse

 The Princeton Tigers men's lacrosse team represents Princeton University in NCAA Division I men's lacrosse play.
 Princeton currently competes as a member of the Ivy League and plays its home games at the Class of 1952 Stadium in Princeton, New Jersey.

 Prior to the NCAA Men's Lacrosse Championship tournament, Princeton was voted as national champion six times, in 1884, 1885, 1937, 1942, 1951, and 1953.
 Princeton also went undefeated in Ivy League play from 1957 to 1963 (Ivy League lacrosse began in 1956), and tied with Harvard in 1960 in an otherwise perfect season.
 Between 1957 and 1965, the team won nine consecutive Ivy League titles.
 The team has since won ten consecutive Ivy League titles from 1995 through 2004.
 Between 1990 and 2003, Princeton appeared in 14 consecutive NCAA tournaments.

-Since 1990, Princeton has won six NCAA national championships and has qualified for 20 of 31 Division I NCAA Men's Lacrosse Championship tournaments (but none since 2012).
+Since 1990, Princeton has won six NCAA national championships and has qualified for 24 of 35 Division I NCAA Men's Lacrosse Championship tournaments.
 All six championships were won under former head coach Bill Tierney, who coached the team from 1988 to 2009.
 Tierney also led the Princeton program to two second-place finishes.
 In 2010, Chris Bates took over as head coach of the Princeton program.
 In 2010, Princeton won the inaugural Ivy League Lacrosse Tournament.

 History

 Princeton has been voted national champion six times (1884, 1885, 1937, 1942, 1951 and 1953).
 Some sources regard 1937 as the first national championship.
 Men's lacrosse has been contested in the Ivy League since 1956, initially with only six teams.
 Brown University began competing in the league in 1964 and Columbia University has never competed in the league.
 Between 1957 and 1965, Princeton won nine consecutive Ivy League championships.
 It had undefeated 5–0 conference records every year from 1957 to 1963 except 1960 when it had a tie with Harvard.
 Between 1967 and 1992 Princeton won no Ivy League championships, while Cornell was the dominant conference power.
 Until the 1990s, Princeton played at Finney Field.
 Princeton won seven more Ivy League championships in the 1990s including perfect 6–0 records in 1992, 1993, 1996, 1997, 1998 and 1999.
 1997 is regarded as the best in school history with a record number of wins during its 15–0 season and 10 All-Americans plus 13 All-Ivy League selections.
-Including the 2010 season, Princeton has earned 25 Ivy League championships, the only Ivy League tournament championship to date, 19 NCAA Division I Championship appearances, and 6 NCAA championships.
+Princeton has won 27 Ivy League championships, second to Cornell's 33.
+Since the Ivy League lacrosse tournament was introduced in 2010 Princeton has won it three times, in 2010, 2023 and 2024.
+The school has 24 NCAA Division I Championship appearances, and 6 NCAA championships.

 Their main Ivy League rivalry is with Cornell.
 On the non-conference slate is the annual rivalry with Johns Hopkins, first played in 1890 and a constant national fixture since the 1990s.
 Princeton also plays Rutgers for the Meistrell Cup in honor of Harland (Tots) Meistrell who restarted the dormant lacrosse program at Rutgers in 1920 and then restarted the dormant lacrosse program at Princeton in 1921.